11 Ways to Respond Effectively to Manipulative Apology Patterns

 3. Set Clear Boundaries

 In any relationship, it’s necessary to set boundaries, especially when dealing with manipulative behaviors.
-Tell someone what is and isn’t right if they keep making apologies.
+Tell Someone what is and isn’t right if they keep making apologies.
 When you’re able to say, “I need a direct statement of what happened, not an apology that shifts blame or focuses on my feelings.”

 You can reduce the possibility of manipulative behavior by defining boundaries.
 It could be time to reassess the partnership if the other person disregards those boundaries.